Who is Robin Knabel?

 Publications

-Robin’s fictional work is featured in Darkness 101: Lessons Were Learned, Hope Screams Eternal, Summer Bludgeon, Autumn Noir, Still of Winter, and the July 2020 issue of The Raven Review.
-Her short horror story “Memento” is forthcoming in Exposed Bone Lit Mag in 2024.
+Robin’s fictional work is featured in Exposed Bone Lit Mag, Darkness 101: Lessons Were Learned, Hope Screams Eternal, Summer Bludgeon, Autumn Noir, Still of Winter, and the July 2020 issue of The Raven Review.
+You can also find her work in the Inky Bones Press Dark Decades Anthology Collection.
+She has upcoming publications in Darkness 102: Advanced Lessons Were Learned and Collective Chaos.

 ***More Info